virtualarchitectures/Open-Data-in-Ireland/README.md

 - [Irish Rail Realtime API](http://api.irishrail.ie/realtime/) - API provides the current location of train services from Iarnród Éireann's central signalling system, and the scheduled journey times from areas under local signalling control.

 ## Environment Data
-- [Environment Protection Agency (EPA)](https://www.epa.ie/) - The EPA provide a range of reports and datasets via their [GeoProtal](http://gis.epa.ie/).
+- [Environment Protection Agency (EPA)](https://www.epa.ie/) - The EPA provide a range of reports and datasets via their [GeoPortal](http://gis.epa.ie/).
 The [EPA Maps](https://gis.epa.ie/EPAMaps/) portal provides a useful visualisation of available data sources.
 - [OPW Water Levels](waterlevel.ie) - Website providing real-time access to the Office of Public Works (OPW) national network of hydrometric monitors.
 The sites features a [Real-Time Water Levels API](http://waterlevel.ie/page/api/) providing endpoints for locations of monitoring stations and latest sensor readings in GeoJSON format.
 Archive data for the day, week and month, can be downloaded as CSV.
-Alternatively visitors are directed to the OPW's [Hydro-Data](http://waterlevel.ie/hydro-data/home.html) website for access to archival data.
+Archival data can be obtained via OPW's [Hydro-Data](http://waterlevel.ie/hydro-data/home.html) website.

 # Cities
 Sources of Open Data for specific cities.